etendosoftware/docs/docs/user-guide/etendo-copilot/bundles/sql-expert.md

 4. Run **Sync Assistant** process.

-5. Restart Docker image using `./gradlew copilot.stop` and `./gradlew copilot.start` tasks.
+5. Restart Docker image using `./gradlew resources.down` and `./gradlew resources.up` tasks.

     !!! note
         If you have problems with shutting down the container, you can use the `docker ps` command to see the container id and then use `docker stop <container_id>` to stop it manually.